 Wahiawa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Wahiawa overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Wahiawa, 21.48% have at least a bachelor's degree.
+The education level of Wahiawa citizens is a little higher than the average for US cities and towns: 23.86% of adults in Wahiawa have at least a bachelor's degree.

 Wahiawa is an extremely ethnically-diverse town.
 The people who call Wahiawa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wahiawa residents report their race to be Asian, followed by White.
 Wahiawa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.72% of the town’s residents.
-Important ancestries of people in Wahiawa include Portuguese, German, English, Italian, and Irish.
+People of Hispanic or Latino origin account for 14.21% of the town’s residents.
+Important ancestries of people in Wahiawa include German, Portuguese, Irish, English, and Polish.

 The most common language spoken in Wahiawa is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.